bmdeeal/quig/readme.txt

 If a quig game lacks a graphics file, one workaround to run it is to simply rename another. examples/works-all.png is provided for this purpose.
 It's quite ugly, but it's made to be visible.
 In the future, there might be a quig option that generates a simple texture for this purpose.
+As of this writing, quig-ui will not load a .quig file that doesn't have an associated .png file.

 ===
 Some musings: